BlocklyDuino/BlocklyDuino/README.md

 ### Usage

 1. Open browser to BlocklyDuino, drag and drop blocks to make an Arduino program
-2. Select the 'Arduino' tab and copy all of the source code into an existing or new project in the Arduino IDE
+2. Select the `Arduino` tab and copy all of the source code into an existing or new project in the Arduino IDE
-3. Press the 'Upload' button in the Arduino IDE to burn the code into a connected Arduino board
+3. Press the `Upload` button in the Arduino IDE to burn the code into a connected Arduino board

 OR (if running `ino_web_server.py`):

 1. Open browser to BlocklyDuino, drag and drop blocks to make an Arduino program.
-2. Select the 'Arduino' tab and press the 'Upload' button. (press the 'Reset' button to upload an empty program)
+2. Select the `Arduino` tab and press the `Upload` button. (press the `Reset` button to upload an empty program)

 ### ChangeLog

 Check changelog [here](https://github.com/BlocklyDuino/BlocklyDuino/blob/master/CHANGELOG.txt)

 ### Authors and Contributors
-Fred Lin (@gasolin) .
+Fred Lin (@gasolin).

 Thanks Neil Fraser, Q.Neutron from Blockly https://developers.google.com/blockly/ Thanks Dale Low (gumbypp) for contribute the python server to pipe BlocklyDuino source to arduino board.